 I also recommend that you pre-book an airport transfer direct to your accommodation on arrival – after a long haul flight it can be very difficult to learn how to use the Japanese public transport system (as we found out!) when you are tired so give yourself the option to ease into the train system when you are well rested and through the initial culture shock.

-- For Osaka you will arrive in Kansai International Airport (KIX).
-A range of airport transfer options are available including Limousine Bus or private transfers which you can pre-book.
+- For Osaka and Kyoto you will arrive in Kansai International Airport (KIX).
+A range of airport transfer options are available including private transfers.

 9. Travel Insurance for Japan

 If you have not already made arrangements to purchase travel insurance, pre-departure is the best time as most insurance policies will not enable you to purchase a policy post departure.
 If you have any pre-existing medical conditions you will need to take action early to obtain a policy – sometimes before you book your flights to ensure that you can get coverage.

 Travel Insurance for Residents of the USA